pansift/p3/README.md

 `pansift_token.conf` contains a single string comprised of an 86 character hexadecimal string ending in a double equals "==" (so it's 88 characters long).
 This is a write token for the bucket and can be by multiple agents if you wish.
 [Contact support](https://pansift.com/contact) if you are using a "multiagent" bucket and want discrete tokens per agent rather than creating more buckets.

 `pansift_ingest.conf` contains a single string comprised of a fully qualified URL for the bucket's datastore and ingest host.
 It normally takes the form of the `pansift`/`bucket` UUID in a URL as such; `https://84b878ec-da07-490e-8375-c36dfbb098fa.ingest.pansift.com` and needs to resolve in DNS before writes will succeed.
-This URL tells the agent which datastore host to speak to and the DNS entry is created during the normal ZTP process.
+This URL tells the agent which datastore host to speak to and the DNS entry is created during the normal ZTP process or by support.
 Please check the PanSift log or [contact support](https://pansift.com/contact) if this is not resloving for you.
 It is a CNAME to the actual datastore A record.

+> :warning: **Do not configure the raw datastore URL with the A record.
+Use "https" + the CNAME which follows the pattern of `<uuid>.ingest.pansift.com`**